-The Company's capital spending on developed and producing assets for fiscal 2024 is budgeted at approximately \$4.9 million.
-During Q1 2024, the Company incurred \$0.3 million in the Mendoza Concessions.
+The Company's capital spending on developed and producing assets for fiscal 2025 is budgeted at approximately \$27.4 million.
+During Q1 2025, the Company incurred \$0.9 million of capital expenditures in the Mendoza Concessions and \$2.1 million of capital expenditures in the Santa Cruz Concessions.

-The Company will spend the remaining \$4.6 million during the balance of 2024 on expenditures for the following proposed activities:
+The Company will spend the remaining \$24.4 million during the balance of 2025 on expenditures for the following proposed activities:

-\$1.5 million on a well workover and improvements to facilities in the TDF Concessions;

-\$3.1 million for well workovers, facilities improvements and optimization in the Mendoza Concessions.
+- \$0.7 million on a well workover and improvements to facilities in the TDF Concessions; - \$0.3 million on well workovers, facilities improvements and optimization in the Mendoza Concessions; and - \$23.4 million in the Santa Cruz Concessions of which \$5.2 million will be spent on well workovers and facilities improvements and \$18.2 million will be spent in a drilling campaign comprised of 7 wells.